Development Board Test Fixture

 Ideation

-During the pandemic and the period immediately following, cost and resource availability were significant concerns due to supply chain shortages.
-This required us to work with the client to determine realistic expectations while still fulfilling core requirements in areas such as ease of use, portability, cost, robustness and scalability.
+During the pandemic and the period immediately following, cost and resource availability were significant constraints due to ongoing supply chain disruptions.
+This required close collaboration with the client to define realistic expectations while still meeting core design objectives, including ease of use, portability, cost, robustness, and scalability.

 Software Design